gavinmcfarland/stancy/README.md

 # Stancy

-Stancy uses static content (files and folders) to generate a database of collections and items.
+Stancy uses static files and folders to generate a database of collections and items.
 The database can be queried as a plain object, outputted as a json file, or served using an express server as an API.
 This is useful when building static sites which use frameworks like React, Vue, Svelte or Marko.

 ## Example